loverajoel/jstips/en/about.md

 ---
-layout: page
+layout: about
-title: Introducing JavaScript Tips
+title: JSTips is a collection of useful daily JavaScript tips that will allow you to improve you code writting.
 permalink: /en/about/
 lang: en
 ---